 - A check of the Illinois Sex Offender Registry (see the Sex Offender Community Notification Law (730 ILCS 152/101 et seq.); and

-- A check of the Illinois Murderer and Violent Offender Against Youth Registry (Murderer and Violent Offender Against Youth Community Notification Law (730 ILCS 154/75-105.
+- A check of the Illinois Murderer and Violent Offender Against Youth Registry (Murderer and Violent Offender Against Youth Registration Act (730 ILCS 154/75-105.

-The School Code requires each individual student teaching or beginning a required internship to provide the District with written authorization for, and pay the costs of, his or her 105 ILCS 5/29.9(g) check (including any applicable vendor’s fees).
-Upon receipt of this authorization and payment, the Superintendent or designee will submit the student teacher’s name, sex, race, date of birth, social security number, fingerprint images, and other identifiers, as prescribed by the Department of State Police, to the Department of State Police.
-The Superintendent or designee will provide each student teacher with a copy of his or her report upon request.
+The School Code requires each individual student teaching or beginning a required internship to provide the District with written authorization for, and pay the costs of, his or her 105 ILCS 5/10-21.9(g) check (including any applicable vendor’s fees).
+Upon receipt of this authorization and payment, the Superintendent or designee will submit the student teacher’s name, sex, race, date of birth, social security number, fingerprint images, and other identifiers, as prescribed by the Ill.
+State Police (ISP), to the ISP.
+The Superintendent or designee will provide each student teacher with a copy of his or her report.

 The Superintendent or designee shall be responsible for coordinating placements of all student teachers within the District.
 Student teachers should be assigned to supervising teachers whose qualifications are acceptable to the District and the students’ respective colleges or universities.

 Date Amended: February 21,2017